aaronhma/awesome-tensorflow-js/README.md

 ## Models/Projects

-* [official tfjs models on TensorFlow.js Github repo](https://github.com/tensorflow/tfjs-models) - Pretrained models for TensorFlow.js
+* [Official tfjs models on TensorFlow.js repo](https://github.com/tensorflow/tfjs-models) - Pretrained models for TensorFlow.js
-* [official tfjs models on TensorFlow.js website](https://www.tensorflow.org/js/models) - Explore pre-trained TensorFlow.js models that can be used in any project out of the box
+* [Official tfjs models on TensorFlow.js website](https://www.tensorflow.org/js/models) - Explore pre-trained TensorFlow.js models that can be used in any project out of the box
 * [@tensorflow-models on NPM](https://www.npmjs.com/search?q=%40tensorflow-models) - Various pretrained models for TensorFlow.js on NPM
-* [official tfjs examples repo](https://github.com/tensorflow/tfjs-examples) - Examples built with TensorFlow.js
+* [Official tfjs examples repo](https://github.com/tensorflow/tfjs-examples) - Examples built with TensorFlow.js
-* [official tfjs demo website](https://www.tensorflow.org/js/demos) - See examples and live demos built with TensorFlow.js.
+* [Official tfjs demo website](https://www.tensorflow.org/js/demos) - See examples and live demos built with TensorFlow.js.

 <a name="github-powered-by" />

 ## Powered by TensorFlow.js

-* TBD
+* [Handwritten Digit Classification](https://github.com/aaronhma/ngconf-2020) - A showcase project for [NgConf 2020](https://www.ng-conf.org/) talk on *A Journey into the World of Machine Learning with TensorFlow.js*

 <a name="libraries" />